Keyboard shortcuts

 GET /groups/{chat_id}/members

-List group members with roles.
-Pure local read from members CF -- no gossip roundtrip needed.
+List group members with roles plus the group's creation title.
+Pure local read from members CF + chats_meta -- no gossip roundtrip needed.

 Path params: